martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ## Since draft-eggert-tcpm-rfc8312bis-01

-- rename TCP-Friendly to AIMD-Friendly and rename Standard TCP to AIMD TCP to avoid confusion as CUBIC has been widely used in the Internet.
+- rename TCP-Friendly to AIMD-Friendly and rename Standard TCP to AIMD TCP to avoid confusion as CUBIC has been widely used on the Internet.
   ([#38](https://github.com/NTAP/rfc8312bis/issues/38))

-- change introductory text to reflect the significant broader deployment of CUBIC in the Internet.
+- change introductory text to reflect the significant broader deployment of CUBIC on the Internet.
   ([#39](https://github.com/NTAP/rfc8312bis/issues/39))

 - rephrase introduction to avoid referring to variables that have not